Francis Magalona: Illness and death

-The announcement was first made over Eat Bulaga!.
+The announcement was first made over Eat Bulaga! through Vic Sotto.
 News of his death sparked a surge of web traffic to several Philippine news sites, causing a momentary slowdown in their operation.
-Guests at his wake included former president Corazon Aquino, (who also died five months after Magalona's passing) along with other politicians and artists who paid tribute to Magalona's contribution to Filipino music and to national pride – the dominant advocacy theme in FrancisM's music.
+Guests at his wake held at Christ the King Memorial Chapel in Greenmeadows, Quezon City included former president Corazon Aquino (who also died five months after Magalona's passing), along with other politicians and artists who paid tribute to Magalona's contribution to Filipino music and to national pride – the dominant advocacy theme in FrancisM's music.
 Fans arrived in droves to pay their last respects, some of them making a point to wear shirts from Magalona's FMCC line.
 Numerous television programs, ranging from noontime variety shows to primetime newscasts and late night news documentaries, paid tribute to Magalona.

-He had been slated to appear as a special surprise guest at the Eraserheads' "the Final Set" reunion concert on March 7, 2009.
+He had been slated to appear as a special surprise guest at the Eraserheads' "The Final Set" reunion concert on March 7, 2009.
 Since he died the day before, the band instead dedicated the concert to Magalona.
-Buendia rapped the 22-bar portion in "Superproxy" which Magalona wrote, and the concert's penultimate song was the reprise of "Kaleidoscope World."
+Buendia rapped the 22-bar portion in "Superproxy" which Magalona wrote, and the band performed the reprise of "Kaleidoscope World."

-Magalona was cremated before daybreak on March 11, 2009.
+Magalona was cremated before daybreak at La Funeraria Paz, Quezon City on March 11, 2009.
+A final Mass was held for him at the Christ the King Parish Greenmeadows later in the morning.
 Hours later, his ashes were laid to rest at the Loyola Memorial Park in Marikina, causing traffic to stall in the Marikina Riverbanks area near the park as fans and numerous people from the entertainment industry joined the convoy.
 The Philippine Army rendered military honors to Magalona in recognition of his patriotism and service as a sergeant in the reserves.
 His widow, Pia, received the flag draped on his coffin.